Century Gardens park redevelopment

-Century Gardens is an urban park located in Calgary's downtown core that was originally developed in 1975 to celebrate Calgary's Centennial.
+Century Gardens is a recognized historic resource that was originally developed in 1975 to celebrate Calgary’s Centennial.
+The landscape is an abstraction of the nearby Rocky Mountains and Foothills.

 Redevelopment highlights include: